Documentation

 Linear Measure

 Drag between two points.
 A line with a distance label appears.
-If calibrated, shows the real-world measurement (e.g., "4.75 m").
+If calibrated, the label shows the real-world measurement (e.g., "4.75 m").
+If not calibrated, it shows pixels.

 Area Measure

 Click to add polygon vertices; double-click or press Enter to close.
-The area is calculated and displayed in m² or ft².
+The enclosed area is calculated using the Shoelace formula and displayed as a label in the centroid of the polygon.
+Unit is m² or ft² depending on calibration.

 Count